 AOR™ guarantees that all ingredients have been declared on the label.
 Contains no wheat, gluten, nuts, peanuts, sesame seeds, mustard, dairy, eggs, fish or shellfish.

 Take 2 softgels per day with food, or as directed by a qualified health care practitioner.

 Consult a health care practitioner prior to use if you are pregnant, breastfeeding, taking blood thinners or for use beyond four weeks.
-Contains soy and sulphites.
-Do not use if you have a soy or sulphite allergy.
+Contains soy and corn, do not use if you have these allergies.

 The information and product descriptions appearing on this website are for information purposes only, and are not intended to provide or replace medical advice to individuals from a qualified health care professional.
 Consult with your physician if you have any health concerns, and before initiating any new diet, exercise, supplement, or other lifestyle changes.